Friday's ETF with Unusual Volume: SPGM

-The SPDR— Portfolio MSCI Global Stock Market ETF is seeing unusually high volume in afternoon trading Friday, with over 802,000 shares traded versus three month average volume of about 70,000.
-Shares of SPGM were up about 1.4% on the day.
+The SPDR— Portfolio MSCI Global Stock Market ETF is seeing unusually high volume in afternoon trading Friday, with over 755,000 shares traded versus three month average volume of about 96,000.
+Shares of SPGM were down about 0.1% on the day.

-Components of that ETF with the highest volume on Friday were Amc Entertainment Holdings, trading up about 5.1% with over 154.4 million shares changing hands so far this session, and Plug Power, up about 9.2% on volume of over 56.6 million shares.
-Co-diagnostics is the component faring the best Friday, up by about 15.1% on the day, while Just Energy Group is lagging other components of the SPDR— Portfolio MSCI Global Stock Market ETF, trading lower by about 85.6%.
+Components of that ETF with the highest volume on Friday were Ford Motor, trading up about 5.7% with over 87.2 million shares changing hands so far this session, and Apple, down about 1.2% on volume of over 38.2 million shares.
+Passage Bio is the component faring the best Friday, higher by about 8.2% on the day, while Just Energy Group is lagging other components of the SPDR— Portfolio MSCI Global Stock Market ETF, trading lower by about 83.5%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.